rdowd003/RD_Mentoring/Getting-Started/README.md

 # 1. Computer Set Up
 The following items incude those that should be considered when setting up your computer for data science.
 For most items, there is (will be) a linked guide that can be found under the "Resoruces > Guides " directory in this repository.The items include:

     1a.
-Applications to Download/Install
+Applications to Download/Install - You may choose your preferred editor, but VSCode is the tool I and many software developers use.
+Others include Spyder, PyCharm, etc You may also wish to install GitHub Desktop, or any other tools of choice for more convenient workflows.
-        - VisualCode (or preferred editor)
+        - VSCode (or preferred editor)
         - Github Desktop

     1b.
-Environment set up (TO DO: create how-to guides and link them here)
+Environment set up - The follow list includes required or optional installs for data science in general as wellas completion of this mentorship.
+You will be required to use python 3.X, preferably ≥ python 3.6X.
+Python can be installed via Anaconda (recommended for beginners and learners), or through homebrew.
+MacOS can hold more than 1 installation of python, while on Windows, python must be upgraded when desired.
+The list of essential packages to install should be intalled right away, if not existent.
+To check if they are installed, try:
+    ``bash
+    pip3 freeze
+    ```

+    Note: Virtual environments (using Virtualenv or recommended pyenv) is highly recommended, but not required.
+See Guides directory for how to setup a virtual environment for a project.

     - Installing python
         - Anaconda (recommended beginner set up)
         - Homebrew / Python Releases Site
     - Python Maintainence
         - Mac vs Windows
-        - VirtualEnv
+        - VirtualEnvAnaconda
         - Installing with PIP
-    - Essential Package Installs (PIP)
+    - Essential Package Installs (PIP) - Must install
         - Numpy
         - Pandas
         - SKLearn